First Lien HELOC Calculator

 Hello

-Based on your information,
+Based on your information our calculations show:

 The interest rate exceeds the rate of paydown in your numbers.